voodoofugu/nexus-state/README.md

 ### API

-- `NexusProvider`: Provider Component to wrap your application.
+- `createStore`: Creates a new store instance.
-- `useNexus`: Hook for accessing a state by key.
+- `createReactStore`: Creates a new React store instance.